UNIVERSE-HPC/course-material/high_performance_computing/parallel_computing/03_parallel_performance.md

 E_{10} = \frac{S_{10}}{10} = \frac{8}{10} = 0.80 = 80 \%
 $$

-Ideally we would like our parallel program to be 100% efficient, but in general $E_P$ will be less than 1.0 (i.e. less than 100%).
+As before our parallelisation will not be 100% efficient and $E_P$ will be less than 1.0 (i.e. less than 100%).

 When considering the way a parallel program behaves, the standard approach is to measure the performance for increasing values of P and to plot a graph of either parallel speedup or parallel efficiency against the number of CPU-cores.

 ![Performance chart of number of cpu cores against speedup for perfect speedup and example speedup](images/hero_afc04aae-ee23-4f71-8df0-80c3bf10d38e.png)

-We call this a scaling curve - we are trying to understand how well the performance scales with increasing numbers of CPU-cores.
-We talk about whether or not a program scales well or scales poorly (or has good or bad scalability).
+We call this a scaling curve - we are trying to understand how well the performance scales with increasing numbers of CPU-cores; determining whether the program scales well or scales poorly (has good or bad scalability).

-For some problems a parallel efficiency of 80% will be considered to be very good and for others not so good.
+For some problems a parallel efficiency of 80% would be considered to be very good and for others not so good.
 Can you think of a reason why that is?

 ---